kritika4002/kritika4002/README.md

-- 👋 Hi, I’m @kritika4002
+- 👋 Hi, I’m kritika
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in how the world of data works
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently a student pursuing degree in data analysis
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me through my email id- kritikakumari4052@gmail.com.
+Thank You

 <!---
 kritika4002/kritika4002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.